QUEER BROWN STORIES

 Participants explored the localised Queer & Trans South Asian history of Camden, and their feelings towards space, place & belonging.
 The collective poem created during the workshop flows through the mural and mingles with the conversations and visuals that arose from the second workshop.

-I faciliated the second workshop ‘Taking Up Space in the City’.
 This workshop centred collective collaging, carving out space for participants to explore their experiences, and envisage the future of Queer South Asian presence in Camden.

 To celebrate the mural, an event was held at the underpass to unravel the artwork and celebrate the community’s input.